 Left on his own, statistics show the patient would have gone straight to the referred hospital to join the waitlist, without realizing he had other options.
 The plan sponsor would have paid the bill regardless of whether it was overpriced, and the status quo would have rolled on...

-Instead, Flume Health was able to step in at the pivotal moments of his care journey to steer the outcome toward a win-win for the patient and the plan.
+Instead, Flume Health was able to step in at the pivotal moments of his care journey with a mix of high-tech, high-touch processes to steer the outcome toward a win-win for the patient and the plan.

 As part of every Flume Health plan, pre-certification is conducted on major procedures during concurrent review.
 This is a built-in feature that swiftly analyzes high-volume claims for fraud, waste, and abuse, while picking out the big ticket items for personal review by our experts.
 In this case, the surgical recommendation triggered Flume Health's integrated medical management partner, AIMM, to look into the case.
 AIMM focuses on identifying providers with the best outcomes and preventing overtreatment.
 The question here was: was their local hospital the best place to have the procedure?